About the Test

 Can I take the test at home?

-While the full CMP is not generally offered as an at-home test kit, some of the 14 components of the panel, such as the measurements commonly included in a liver panel, may be available with an at-home kit.
-In these kits, you take a fingerstick blood sample and send that sample by mail to a laboratory where it can be analyzed.
+The full CMP is not available as an at-home test kit, though you can order a CMP online and take your form to a lab for sample collection.
+But some of the 14 components of the panel, such as the measurements commonly included in a liver panel, may be available with an at-home kit.
+In these kits, you take a fingerstick blood sample to mail to a laboratory where it can be analyzed.

 How much does the test cost?

-There is not a set price for the comprehensive metabolic panel.
+There is not a set price for the CMP.
 Instead, the cost depends on whether you have insurance coverage and where the blood sample is taken and analyzed.

 For specific details about expected costs, contact your doctor’s office and your insurance provider, and make sure to ask about any copays or deductibles that you may be responsible for paying.

-A blood sample is needed for the comprehensive metabolic panel.
+A blood sample is needed for the CMP.
 All 14 measurements in the panel are conducted with the same sample, which is taken from a vein in your arm.
 This blood draw is usually done in a health clinic, doctor’s office, hospital, or laboratory.

 Before the test